tw3/event-crud-cms/frontend/README.md

  items are shown first
  - There should be a cancel button on the add/edit form
  - The buttons on the add/edit form should have better alignment
- - A card or stacked layout may be better than a table layout
+ - A card or stacked layout may be better than a table layout for the list page
- - The featured flag could be changed using a selectable "star" widget on the list page (similar to the star widget in Gmail) -
+ - The featured flag could be changed using a toggleable "star" widget on the list page (similar to the star widget in Gmail)

 ## Coding Style Guide ##